 IGN green maps (scale - 1;100,000) can be useful for planning, but you'll want to buy the very detailed the IGN 1:25,000 blue series for serious walking.

 IGN maps aren't commonly available in the US.
 They are easily purchased in newsstands and tobacco stores in France, however.
-While visiting Tournon-sur-Rhone we bought the IGN blue map called Carte de Randonnee Tournon-sur-Rhone in a small shop for around 8 Euro.
-It was detailed enough to show all structures and trails we wanted to take, and also showed some of the names of the vineyards.
+In places like Tournon-sur-Rhone, the IGN blue map called Carte de Randonnee Tournon-sur-Rhone can typically be found for around 8 Euro.
+This map is detailed enough to show all structures and trails you are likely to take, and also showed some of the names of the vineyards.

-If you're a casual walker like I am, just grab an IGN Blue series map in the village you're in and take off for the countryside.
-There are worse ways to see France.
+For casual walkers, just grab an IGN Blue series map in the village you're in and take off for the countryside.

 If you prefer to get a map in advance and plot out an itinerary, it is possible to order one from the IGN web site.